Key Breed Facts

 Their eyes are almond shaped being medium in size and dark in colour with dogs always boasting a bit of glint in them.
 Ears are small, soft to the touch and pointed with dogs typically carrying them cocked.
 The Finnish Spitz has a strong jaw with a perfect scissor bite where their upper teeth neatly overlap their lower ones.
 Their necks are moderately long and muscular with a male's neck appearing a little shorter thanks to the much thicker ruff around their necks.

 When it comes to their coat, the Finnish Spitz has short, tight hair on their heads and on the front of their legs whereas the hair on their body as well as the back of their legs is longer and it stands semi-erect.
 The hair on a dog's neck and back is a lot stiffer than on the rest of their body.
 They have a double coat with the outer one being quite a bit coarser and longer on a dog's shoulders.
 Their undercoat is much shorter, softer and denser providing a lot of protection from the elements.
-Accepted breed colours include the following:
+Accepted breed colours for Kennel Club registration are as follows:

 The Finnish Spitz is an alert and lively dog.
 There is nothing more they like than to be kept busy because they are incredibly active characters by nature.
 As such they need one or two good walks a day.
 If they get enough exercise and mental stimulation on a daily basis they are a real joy to have around and will relax when they are indoors.
 In short, they thrive on plenty of outdoor exercise and love to be involved in everything that goes on in a household.